-It's that time of the year again!
-Elections are here and it's time to hit the polls to select ASLCCSG representatives for the 2019-2020 academic year.
-For ASLCCSG, ten (10) Senate seats and the Executive team (President and Vice President) are up for election.
+The ASLCCSG General Elections are held at the end of each academic year and elect ASLCCSG representatives for the following academic year.
+For ASLCCSG, eight (8) Senate seats and the Executive team (President and Vice President) are up for election.
 The President and Vice President must run as a ticket.
 For the Student Activity Fee Committee, four (4) student positions are up for election.
 All positions include a stipend and some form of credit reimbursement.
 Read below for qualifications for office, election details and rules, and for more information on getting involved with ASLCCSG.

 Student Activity Fee Committee Elections

 In 2016, the Student Activity Fee Committee (SAFC) was formed to make the process of disbursement and allocation of the mandatory Student Activity Fee more equitable and student-involved.
 The purpose of the purpose of the fee is to support student-initiated programs.
 Student-initiated programs shall be defined as co-curricular programs, services, and/or organizations that are deemed by the Board of Education to be of value to one or more student communities of interest.

 The membership of the Student Activity Fee Committee (SAFC) consists of:

 - An elected student who will serve as an elected non-voting chair;

 - ASLCC Student Leadership Director who will serve as non-voting advisor;

 - 2 Lane Student Government Association selected representatives;

 - 2 student representatives selected by and from the "Unions"- MEChA, BSU, NASA, GSA and APISU

 - 2 student representatives selected from other fee-receiving groups;

 - 1 student representative selected by the Council of Clubs.